American College and University Presidents Climate Commitment (ACUPCC)

 Following the completion of the College’s first greenhouse gas inventory, the Office of Environmental Sustainability worked with the Committee on Environmental Sustainability to develop a comprehensive Campus Climate Action Plan.
 This plan assesses the impacts of the college’s current level of emissions, develop indicators and targets for continual improvement and outline a specific implementation plan and priorities for improvement.
 In 2009, Oberlin submitted A Plan to be Carbon Neutral that set a target of carbon neutrality by 2025.

 OES is working with multiple stakeholders to update and revise the College's Climate Action Plan.
-The revised plan should be released in 2013.
+In the meantime, a progress report (2014) can be found on the ACUPCC Website.

 City and College Carbon Neutrality Partnerships